Selecting Your Pathway

 Every student in high school will choose one of four available pathways upon leaving school.
 These include: Apprenticeship, College, University, or going directly to the World of Work.
 An Apprenticeship is a post-secondary education pathway in which a person earns his/her qualifications or certification as a Skilled Tradesperson.

 What is an Apprenticeship?

 An apprenticeship is a hands-on training program for people who want to work in skilled trades occupations found in the Service, Motive Power, Manufacturing, and Construction sectors.
-About 90% of an apprenticeship involves on-the-job training by employers; the remaining 10% involves theoretical training at a college or with a training provider.
-In Ontario there are more than 150 trades in which a person may register as an apprentice.
+About 90% of an apprenticeship involves on-the-job training by employers, and the remaining 10% involves theoretical training at a college or with a training provider.
+In Ontario, there are more than 150 trades in which a person may register as an apprentice.

 Are High School Students able to get involved?